Wandalen/wTools/module/core/mod_interface_meta/docs/feature/readme.md

 - **Purpose**: Navigate all artifacts of each user-facing macro capability in mod_interface_meta.
 - **Responsibility**: Catalog of feature doc instances covering the mod_interface! macro and its DSL.
 - **In Scope**: Navigational hubs for each feature; cross-references to source, test, and doc artifacts.
-- **Out of Scope**: Content details of design elements; those belong in api/, invariant/, and algorithm/ instances.
+- **Out of Scope**: Content details of design elements; those belong in entity-specific doc instances.

 ### Overview Table